pottenwalder/S3App/README.md

 To use this application you need to go to Core/Config.php and change the $host to your local server.

+# initialization

+You need to use a Php server in order to use this application

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)